davewatters/bookclub-ci-pp4/README.md

 ## - Purpose -
 [This app was created as the fourth Portfolio Project (PP4) for the Code Institute's Full Stack Web Development course.
 The app is to showcase skills to design a web application using an MVC framework and related contemporary technologies, and as a requirement is deployed to Heroku.]

-An interactive social blog site for a Dubin Bookclub Meetup group.
+An interactive social blog site for a Dublin Bookclub Meetup.
 The club meets once a month in a social setting to discuss the books assigned for reading through popular vote.

 Organisers can post details of the books to be read for the next meetup.
 Members can leave comments on the books or the meeting and suggest new books for the group to read and dsicuss.
-Members can also vote for which books will be on next months reading list from the list of suggested books.
-Comments are only visibe to authenticated (logged-in) members.
+Members can also vote for which books will be on next month's reading list from the list of suggested books.

 ## - User Experience Design -